percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

   certificate information directly or indirectly via some means, such as via an identity service provider.

-- If as in "Double" draft, the ROC value is no longer in the clear and associated with the "outer" protection scheme, we may need to require that the Media Distributor maintain a separate ROC value for each SSRC sent to each endpoint.
-This ROC value should start at 0 regardless of the sequence number in that first packet sent to an endpoint.

 - Investigate adding ability to enable the transmission of one-way media from a non-trusted device (e.g., announcements).
 One possible solution